- For Coaches

 • Just not “feeling right” or is “feeling down”

-Across all sports, the CDC cites the following concussion signs observed by parents/ guardians: • Appears dazed or stunned • Is confused about assignment or position • Forgets an instruction • Is unsure of game, score or opponent • Moves clumsily • Answers questions slowly • Loses consciousness (even briefly) • Shows mood, behavior or personality changes For more information, check out the CDC’s “Concussion Fact Sheet for Parents".
+Across all sports, the CDC cites the following concussion signs observed by parents/ guardians: • Appears dazed or stunned • Is confused about assignment or position • Forgets an instruction • Is unsure of game, score or opponent • Moves clumsily • Answers questions slowly • Loses consciousness (even briefly) • Shows mood, behavior or personality changes For more information, check out the CDC website.

 USA Football provides resources to coaches on proper technique as well as athlete health and safety.
-More than 1,100,000 coach certifications have been completed through USA Football.
+USA Football has proudly delivered over 1.35 MILLION Youth Coach Education Training records of completion since 2012.
 This means millions of athletes across all ages have been coached using better techniques.

 A properly fitted helmet – regardless of manufacturer – is a key step in reducing the risk of concussions, facial lacerations and fractures.

-USA Football has partnered with Riddell to educate coaches on properly fitting helmets as part of USA Football’s Youth Coach Certification and to help parents by providing helmet fitting guidelines, available here.
+USA Football has partnered with Riddell to educate coaches on properly fitting helmets as part of USA Football’s education and training courses and to help parents by providing helmet fitting guidelines, available here.

 Coaches and parents should continue checking helmet fittings frequently throughout the season to ensure the helmet is still properly fitting the player.
 Also, helmets should have a National Operating Committee on Standards for Athletic Equipment (NOCSAE) seal.
 We encourage you to insist that your youth football program follows the reconditioning guidelines of the helmet manufacturers.